Hobie Landrith: Cincinnati Reds

 On January 25, 1953, Landrith signed his newest contract to play with Cincinnati for the upcoming season.
 Going into the season, manager Rogers Hornsby was optimistic that they would have a better club with more power overall, citing Landrith as one of the new players that could help the 1953 Reds be a success.
 Hornsby made it clear that veteran Andy Seminick would be the number one catcher on the depth chart for the Reds, but also said that Landrith would get a "good look" after witnessing his performance with the Reds at the end of the 1952 season, praising that he liked his "hustle".
-Landrith impressed during spring training, capping off the exhibition season with a 5-RBI day against the Detroit Tigers with a three-run home run in a 10–9 winning effort on April 12.
+Landrith impressed during spring training, capping off the exhibition season with five RBIs against the Detroit Tigers with a three-run home run in a 10–9 winning effort on April 12.
 Although Seminick was the definite starting catcher for the Reds, Landrith was the opening day catcher on April 13.
-He did not play another game until April 29, when despite going 2 for 4 with 2 RBI, he allowed a passed ball against the Brooklyn Dodgers with the bases loaded and two outs in the bottom of the ninth inning against hitter Duke Snider, scoring Carl Furillo from third base and losing the game 6–5.
+He did not play another game until April 29, when despite going 2-for-4 with two RBIs, he allowed a passed ball against the Brooklyn Dodgers with the bases loaded and two outs in the bottom of the ninth inning against hitter Duke Snider, scoring Carl Furillo from third base and losing the game 6–5.

 Landrith soon emerged as the number two catcher on the depth chart behind Seminick, splitting many starts between the two from the end of May through July.
 In June and July, he started in 26 games to Seminick's 37.
 With the Reds' hopes of a successful season dying and Landrith struggling to keep his batting average above .220, the veteran Seminick, hitting .219, took over the vast majority of the Reds' catching duties from August 1 through the end of the season.
-Landrith ended the season with a .240 batting average to go with 3 home runs and 16 RBI in 52 games.
+Landrith ended the season with a .240 batting average to go with three home runs and 16 RBIs in 52 games.
 Although he never played in a Major League Baseball All-Star Game, Landrith was assigned the role of being the National League All-Stars' batting practice catcher for the 1953 All-Star Game by Dodgers manager Charlie Dressen.